t3rabyt3-zz/TIDoS-Framework/README.md

 ### ➣ ToDos :-

    Work for a more comprehensive framework for Cross Site Scripting and SQLi exploitation.
 Pull requests?
 They are warmly welcome here.
+Bugs, Errors in Code?
+Submit a Pull Request or raise up an Issue!

    Thanks for your attention.